Jardin des Plantes: Late 19th–20th century – additions and experiments

-The appearance of the gardens changed in late 19th and early 20th century with the construction of new buildings.
+The appearance of the gardens changed in the late 19th and early 20th century with the construction of new buildings.
 In 1877, the gallery of zoology, the landmark building that overlooks the formal garden, designed by Jules André, was begun.
 It was built to contain the immense zoological collections of the museum; the central hall is a landmark of iron construction, comparable to the Grand Palais and the Musée d'Orsay.
-It was inaugurated in 1888, but thereafter suffered from a long lack of maintenance.
-It was closed in 1965, In the 1980s, a new home was found for the museum's gigantic collections.
+It was inaugurated in 1888, but thereafter suffered from a long lack of maintenance and was closed in 1965.
+In the 1980s, a new home was found for the museum's gigantic collections.
 The Zoothêque, was constructed between 1980 and 1986 underneath the Esplanade Milne-Edwards, directly in front of the Gallery of Zoology.
 It is accessible only to researchers, and contains the thirty million specimens of insects, five hundred thousand fish and reptiles, one hundred fifty thousand birds, and seven thousand other animals.
 The building above underwent a major renovation from 1991 to 1994, to house the updated Grand Gallery of Evolution.

 National Museum of Natural History

-The National Museum of Natural History has been called "the Louvre of the Natural Sciences."
-It is contained in a five buildings laid out along the formal garden; the Gallery of Evolution; the Gallery of Mineralogy and Geology; the Gallery of Botany; the Gallery of Paleontology and Comparative Anatomy; and the Laboratory of Entomology.
+The National Museum of Natural History has been called "the Louvre of the Natural Sciences".
+It is contained in five buildings laid out along the formal garden; the Gallery of Evolution; the Gallery of Mineralogy and Geology; the Gallery of Botany; the Gallery of Paleontology and Comparative Anatomy; and the Laboratory of Entomology.